jerkean2139/KOBWEBSITE/replit.md

 **Framework**: React 18 with TypeScript running on Vite for fast development and optimized builds.

-**Routing**: Wouter for lightweight client-side routing with two main routes:
+**Routing**: Wouter for lightweight client-side routing with three main routes:
 - `/` - Home page with all main sections
 - `/jeremys-calendar` - Dedicated calendar/booking page
+- `/become-a-coach` - Manumation Coach Certification "Coming Soon" page

 **UI Component System**: shadcn/ui (New York variant) providing a comprehensive set of Radix UI-based components with Tailwind CSS styling.
 Components are configured to use CSS variables for theming, allowing for easy color scheme customization.